br0kenpixel/homeassistant-ezplug/README.md

 ⚠️This integration uses the EZVIZ Cloud API, so it will not work offline!

 ## Setup
 1. Clone this repo into your Home Assistant's `config/custom_components` directory (`git clone br0kenpixel/homeassistant-ezplug`).
 If you don't have a `custom_components` directory, create it.
+Make sure you put the files in an `ezplug` directory.
+Don't put the files directly into the `custom_components` directory.
+(See directory structure below)
 2. Add the following to your Home Assistant configuration file:
 ```
 switch: